genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/06_create-a-user-interface.md

 npm run bootstrap
 ```

-Once you have all dependencies installed, you can use the terminal to run your UI with the following command from the **./client/web** folder:
+Once you have all the dependencies installed, you can use the terminal to run your UI with the following command from the **./client/web** folder:

 ```shell title="./client/web"
 npm run dev